How to Generate the Sierpinski Triangle [2/10]

 How to Generate the Sierpinski Triangle

-This tutorial explains how to generate or draw the Sierpinski Triangle, with a computer program.
-This is a detailed step-by-step guide, with multiple examples.
-The provided explanations are valid for generating the Sierpinski Triangle in any programming language.
+In this tutorial, we will explain how to generate or draw the Sierpinski Triangle, with a computer program.
+This step-by-step guide includes multiple examples and explanations that are applicable across various programming languages.

-While Sierpinski triangles were used as decorative patterns a long time ago, afterwards they were named after the Polish mathematician Waclaw Sierpiński.
+While Sierpinski triangles were used as decorative patterns in the distant past, afterwards they were named after the Polish mathematician Waclaw Sierpiński.

 Let's Draw the Sierpinski Triangle

-To start drawing the Sierpinski triangle, the positions of three points that are the triangle's vertices need to be known.
-The positions of the three points can be given by coordinates.
+To begin drawing the Sierpinski Triangle, we first need to determine the positions of its three vertices.
+These positions can be given by coordinates.

-In the source code, the coordinates of three vertices of a triangle
+Setting the Vertices: In the source code, the coordinates for the three vertices

-The next statement draws an ordinary blue triangle between the given vertices.
+The next statement draws an ordinary blue triangle connecting the given vertices.

 [Run the program by clicking the 'Run' button]